ska-telescope/developer.skatelescope.org/src/howto/oci-multiple-image-build.rst

 Directory structure and versioning
 ----------------------------------

 By default, the Makefile looks into the `images/` directory for images.
 You can change this directory by setting `OCI_IMAGE_ROOT_DIR=<directory where images are available>` in your top-level Makefile.
-Although this is possible, its is **discouraged**.
+Although this is possible, it is **discouraged**.

 It expects a structure like this: